 What is ADHD?

 A person with ADHD’s struggle may start before they even get in the driver’s seat.
-Their condition can make learning a challenge, so it may take them longer than their peers to master the rules of the road, and they may struggle with forgetting them for a while.
-Likewise, they may have a hard time remembering where they put their keys or their wallet.
+ADHD often makes learning a challenge, so it may take a teen with ADHD longer than their peers to master the rules of the road, which can be frustrating.

 Some parents of children with ADHD have found that having their children keep a driving log helps them stay focused.
 Have them write down the details of their drive, such as their starting and ending odometer miles, the route they took, and the destination they went to.
 This extra mental pressure can help keep them focused.